cogsandsquigs/nand7400/README.md

 This library is built in Rust, and also binds directly to Swift as well, so you can treat it like a standard Swift package (see [Usage](#usage)).
 Swift bindings are made because the nand7400 computer is mainly programmed via an iOS/MacOS app.

-## Lay of the Land

--   `nand7400asm`: The rust library itself.
-This contains bindings to `UniFFI` under the `uniffi` feature.
--   `nand7400asm-swift`: The Swift package that binds to the `nand7400asm` rust library.
--   `uniffi-bindgen`: A wrapper rust library that is used to execute `uniffi-bindgen` commands.

 ## Usage

 ### Rust